 He’ s pushing her down, kneeing her thighs apart, when she sits up, says, “Wait — wait,” pulls a paper bag from under the bed, starts to rummage through it.
 “Yeah, here we go.”
 She holds up a handful of dried mushrooms.
 “You want some?”

-He’s always avoided drugs out of fear that they’d ruin his precision of eye, and shunned drinking because the memory of Tereus’s bouts is still fresh.
+He’s always avoided drugs out of fear that they’d ruin his precision of eye.
 In this moment, though, he’s utterly reckless.
 “What do they do?”

 “It’s a hallucinogen.
 You’ll last longer, feel more, come harder.
 It’s supposed to be Drow.”